d3fc/d3fc/packages/d3fc-webgl/README.md

 If *scale* is specified, sets the scale and returns this series.
 If *scale* is not specified, returns the current scale.

-Set scales must be Webgl scales, these can be created [manually](#scales) or can be generated from D3 scales using the [webglScaleMapper](#scale-mapper).
+N.B. scales are Webgl scales not D3 scales.
+These can be created [manually](#scales) or generated from D3 scales using the [webglScaleMapper](#scale-mapper).

 <a name="series_decorate" href="#series_decorate">#</a> *series*.**decorate**(*decorateFunc*)

 If *decorateFunc* is specified, sets decorate to the given function and returns this series.
 If *decorateFunc* is not specified, returns the current decorate function.

-The `decorateFunc(program)` function is called before draw time allowing a user of the series to change the drawing behaviour.
-The `program` argument is an instance of [`webglProgramBuilder`](#program-builder) which exposes properties such as the shaders used for drawing to be modified.
+The function is called immediately prior to the underlying WebGL calls.
+It is passed a single argument which is an instance of [`webglProgramBuilder`](#program-builder).
+This allows users of the components to modify the shaders, as well as change or pass in additional attribute/uniform values.

 <a name="series_context" href="#series_context">#</a> *series*.**context**(*WebGLRenderingContext*)